So you want to invest more in video marketing?

 Just like Coca Cola!
 Their initial ad marketing strategy is “Share a Coca Cola”, sharing joy everywhere!

-And they play around this idea, with the red color, the same fonts, up and bubbly, upbeat marketing.
+And they play around with this idea, with the red color, the same fonts, up and bubbly, upbeat marketing.

 Do: Tiny Screen Videos